 Favoritism

 Though a sensitive topic, favoritism can indeed be a real issue within businesses, negatively impacting team dynamics and productivity.
-As a Product Manager, addressing and managing favoritism is crucial to ensure a fair and collaborative work environment.
+As a Product Manager, addressing and managing favoritism is crucial to make sure a fair and collaborative work environment.
 Here are some strategies to handle favoritism:

 Be Transparent and Communicate Clearly:

 To combat actual and perceived favoritism, prioritize clear communication with your teams.
 Be open about your activities, why you spend more time with certain teams, and the motivation behind your decisions.
-Transparent communication helps dispel speculations and ensures everyone is on the same page.
+Transparent communication helps dispel speculations and makes sure everyone is on the same page.

 Address Issues Proactively: